rjojjr/torch-tuner/documentation/TUNING_LANGCHAIN_REACT_AGENT_MODELS.md

-# Tuning LangChain ReAct Agents with Torch-Tuner
+# Tuning LangChain ReAct Agents with Torch-Tuner CLI

 If you are looking to fine-tune LLM models for use with [LangChain](https://www.langchain.com/) [ReAct agents](https://python.langchain.com/v0.1/docs/modules/agents/agent_types/react/),